Updated： December 07, 2018

 You don't have to go to Nagano to attend a bonfire event.
-The tradition of burning ornaments called Dondo Yaki is present all over Japan.
+The tradition of burning ornaments called Dondo Yaki is present all over Japan in January.
 If you are in the Tokyo area, a popular Dondo Yaki event is held every year in Machida's Oyama Dairi Park.
 The fire is lit at 1 PM and you can place your own ornaments to be burnt if you arrive early.

 In Osaka, Pray For Business Success

 At the small but culturally important Imamiya Ebisu Shrine in Osaka, you can pray for your business success for the new year during the Toka Ebisu Festival on the 10th of January.
 This is a huge event in Osaka as the town was, by and large, a merchants' town for a good part of its history.
 Series of lanterns light the site which creates an enchanting atmosphere.
 There are countless ornaments that can be purchased that are blessed good-luck charms for business prosperity.

 Have a Shinnekai Get-Together

 Whereas Bonenkai was to forget the year that had past in December, Shinnenkai is basically a drinking and eating party held in January to celebrate the new year that has come.
 Gather with friends and eats lots of food and drink lots of alcohol at an izakaya!

 The winter cuisine in Japan is simply amazing.
 One of the best dishes you can have that really warms you up and gives you lots of stamina is the "chanko nabe" which is a hot pot often eaten by sumo.
 There are a couple of good places to have it in Tokyo.

 - Japanese food culture enthusiast.
 Love to explore new areas and discover local specialties.